 As marketing leaders, the greatest honor we can offer people is to listen with the intention to understand, to offer our full attention, and to focus on the feedback loops on which the productivity and success of the Agile process relies.

-You can join Raviv Turner and Pam Ashby on the next Agile Marketing Leadership course.
+You could join Pam Ashby on the next Agile Marketing Leadership course.